dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 domain names.
 For example if the Server Block specifies `lb.example.org` as one of the names, and "cluster-v0" is one of the load balanced cluster, *traffic* will respond to query asking for `cluster-v0.lb.example.org.` and the same goes for `web`; `web.lb.example.org`.

+For SRV queries all endpoints are returned, the SRV target names are synthesized:
+`endpoint-<N>.web.lb.example.org` to take the example from above. *N* is an integer starting with 0.

+gRPC LB integration is also done by returning the correct SRV records.
+A gRPC client will ask for `_grpclb._tcp.web.lb.example.org` and expect to get the SRV (and address records) to tell it where the gRPC LBs are.
+For each **TO** in the configuration *traffic* will return a SRV record.
+The target name in the SRV are synthesized as well, using `grpclb-N` to prefix the zone from the Corefile, i.e. `grpclb-0.lb.example.org` will be the gRPC name when using `lb.example.org` in the configuration.
+Each `grpclb-N` target will have one address record, namely the one specified in the configuration.

 ## Localized Endpoints